bchugg/stat-map/marginal estimation.md

 # Mean consistency

 Ideally, we want to find a model which captures the conditional label $y|x$ for each $x$.
 That is, assume we have observations and labels drawn from some distribution $P$, $(X_1,Y_1),\dots,(X_n,Y_n)\sim P^n$, we want a model $f$ such that $$f(x) \approx \E_{Y\sim P(x)} [Y],$$ where $P(x)$ is the distribution over $y$ if given feature $x$.
-This is the goal of [[calibration]].
 A simpler task is the goal of a model which captures not the conditional mean, but the unconditional mean.

 To measure the error of an actual model we introduce the notion of _marginal mean consistency_, where we say $f$ is $\alpha$-marginally mean consistent if
 $$\left|\E_{X\sim P_X}[f(X)] - \E_P [Y]\right|\leq \alpha.$$